-Banksy-funded rescue boat requires 'immediate assistance'
+Migrants on a Banksy-funded rescue boat have been transferred to another vessel

-Its 10-person crew later provided help to a further 130 people, including "many women and children," a post on the boat's Twitter account said on Friday evening.
+Its 10-person crew later provided help to a further 130 people, including many women and children," a post on the boat's Twitter account said on Friday evening.

-The message added that the boat was "reaching a state of emergency" and needed "immediate assistance."

-The vessel said in a series of tweets on Saturday that it was "unable to move" due to its "overcrowded deck," alleging that no European coastguards have responded to its calls for help.
-CNN is unable to independently verify this claim.
+The vessel said in a series of tweets earlier Saturday that it was "unable to move" due to its "overcrowded deck," alleging that no European coastguards have responded to its calls for help.
+CNN was unable to independently verify this claim.

-Thirty-three of the passengers remain "on a life raft" with one deceased person in a body bag, the Twitter account added.
+At that time, the Twitter account said 33 of the passengers remained "on a life raft" with one deceased person in a body bag.

 Referring to the refugees it is safeguarding, the boat said they have "experienced extreme trauma" and need to reach a "place of safety."